yWorks/generator-yfiles-app/README.md

  * [AMD require](http://requirejs.org/docs/whyamd.html),
  * [systemjs](https://github.com/systemjs/systemjs) or
  * \<script\>-tags.
-This option will not be available when wbpack or Browserify have been selected as build tool, as the resulting bundle is included via \<script\>-tag.
+This option will not be available when webpack or Browserify have been selected as build tool, as the resulting bundle is included via \<script\>-tag.

 #### Do you want to use ECMAScript 6 or TypeScript?
 * **No** Write plain JavaScript (ECMAScript 5).
+* **Pure ECMAScript 6** Write plain modern JavaScript (version 6) without a transpilation step.
+Code will not run without a transpile-step in Internet Explorer and other browsers from the stone age.
 * **ECMAScript 6 +[babel](https://babeljs.io/)** Write ECMAScript 6 sources, transpile to ECMAScript 5 with babel.
   If no other build tool (Grunt/Browserify/Webpack) is involved, use the `npm run babel` script for one-time transpiling, or the
   `npm run dev` script for watch mode.